jiaohehu/NPreview/DOC-table.md

     \( 10 \) & \( \displaystyle \frac{1}{10} \) \\
     \noalign{\medskip}
     \( 20 \) & \( \displaystyle \frac{1}{20} \) \\
-    \end{longtabu}

-The <xltabular> package is the latest package that replaces <ltablex> package.
-It claims to have restored to the original tabularx package while allows for a table to be broken into multiple pages.
-It has been observed that if column X is used, it will always set the table width to the one specified.
-Unlike
-<ltablex> package, which shortens the width of the table if not enough content
-is at the table.
+    \end{xltabular}

+# Inside a tabular or longtable block

+The `tabular` and `longtable` fenced blocks share the same content format.
-Each line in a Markdown file expresses the entire content of a row, and data cells within that row are detected by the presence of two or more consecutive white spaces.
-For example, in the following block it is detected that there are four rows and for each row three columns.
+Currently, there are a total of five different ways to express the content of the table.
+The first format, which is also the simplest, each line expresses a table row.
+Table cells are found to be within that line that are separated by two or more spaces.
+In the following table there are a total of four table rows and within each row there are a total of three table cells.

     ```  tabular
     Name           Value   Example